Ceici92/CeciliasPortofolio/content/portfolio/EntrepreneurChallenge.md

 During my second year at the engineering school Telecom SudParis, I took part in the "Entrepreneur Challenge" organized by the start-up incubator.

-In a team of six, we had one week to imagine an innovative start-up, and to produce a fifteen-page document describing: the problem our start-up would answer, its market, its competitors, the marketing and commercial plan, its implementation, the organisation of its launching, and financial elements.
+**In a team of six, we had one week to imagine an innovative start-up**, and to produce a fifteen-page document describing: the problem our start-up would answer, its market, its competitors, the marketing and commercial plan, its implementation, the organisation of its launching, and financial elements.

 Below, I describe some steps of the reflexion around the start-up.